KonaTeam/kona-api/sections/responses.md

 ========

 All resources are represented as JSON objects and are wrapped in an array.
 Each entity has a unique integer identifier "id".
 All DateTime values are represented as Unix epoch.
+See [exceptions](exceptions.md) for the list of error responses.

 Get resource  <a name='get'><a>
 ------------